Albert0i/mariadb-vss-chinese/README.4.md

 ```
 > RediSearch fully supports indexing across **multiple key prefixes** using the `PREFIX` option in `FT.CREATE`.
 This allows you to build a single unified index that spans different logical datasets, like user: and customer: —as long as they share a compatible schema.

-5. To choose `HASH` instead of `JSON` because it is the most similar data structure to RDBMS table. `HASH` has its downside:
+5. Use `HASH` instead of `JSON` because it is the most similar data structure to RDBMS table.
+However, `HASH` has its own downside:
 - All values are stored as String;
 - Can not have embedded object.